 A few elements are documented without being defined.
 For instance, it's not at all clear how a Configuration element (IPC-2576, 7) is used.
 It may describe a product "model" in the context of a marketing configuration (i.e., a specific set of features), or may identify a product baseline (a specific set of items).

 2.1.4 Incomplete data elements

 An item is minimally identified by its (a) owning organization and (b) the identifying number assigned by that organization.
-(Historically, in defense contracting, this was CAGE and PIN.)
+(Historically, in defense contracting, this was CAGE and PIN, respectively.)
 Curiously, IPC misses the owning organization in the AlternateIdentifier element (substituting the difficult-to-apply "description of the numbering scheme"), and even the basic Item element (IPC-2578, 4.1) only offers the ownerName and ownerContactUniqueIdentifier as optional attributes.

 A number of common business object attributes should not be relegated to the AdditionalAttributes elements.
-For example, Contacts will invariably have a unique activity status (Active, Primary, Alternate, Inactive) and an open-ended list of contact methods (Phone, Fax, Mobile, Email, IM, etc.).
+For example, Contacts will invariably have a unique activity status (Active, Primary, Alternate, Inactive) and an open-ended list of contact methods (Phone, Fax, Mobile, Email, Chat, etc.).